Agribusiness, Food, and Consumer Economics Research Center (AFCERC)

 Vegetable and Fruit Improvement Center

 The Vegetable and Fruit Improvement Center supports and strengthens the produce industry through research and education.
 Today, research for this vital industry is at a turning point.
 Interdisciplinary scientists conduct system-wide research including plant breeding, sustainable production practices, postharvest produce handling, and bioactive active derived assays.
 Research offers opportunities to develop unique produce with improved nutrition and health benefits.
-The industry’s ability to increase sales and compete in a global market will be enhanced as a result of this new research.
+The industry’s ability to increase sales and compete in a global market will be enhanced as a result of these efforts.

 Texas Water Resources Institute (TWRI)